QuaSi-Software/Documentation/docs/resie_validation_components.md

 The results showed a high sensibility to the soil parameters and the thermal borehole resistance (or the parameters required to calculate it).
 The different probe field configuration in EED, a double L-configuration, compared to a rectangle in ReSiE, has almost no effect on the results.
 The undisturbed ground temperature and also the temperature spread, that is assumed for the energy loading and unloading of the probe field, are also quite sensitive to the resulting average fluid temperature in the detailed model in ReSiE, as this directly affects the velocity of the fluid in the pipes and therefore the thermal resistance of the borehole.
 In the case study investigated, the power of the regeneration was much higher than the power of heat extraction, and therefore the temperature spread of loading had to be adjusted to meet the reality.
 The maximal output and input power was set very high to not limit the external energy sink and source into and out of the probe field.
 The thermal borehole resistance was calculated with the detailed model in ReSiE, but the simplified model with a constant thermal borehole resistance of \(0.1~W/(Km)\) shows also very good results in the comparison given the highly reduced amount of required input parameters.

-For a better overview, the daily averaged mean temperature within the probe field is compared betweeen ReSiE (both simplified and detailed model), EED and the measurement data in the figure below.
+For a better overview, the daily averaged mean temperature within the probe field is compared between ReSiE (both simplified and detailed model), EED and the measurement data in the figure below.
 In the following table, the mean and the maximum absolute temperature differences are given, calculated for a timestep of one hour.
 Below, a line plot is comparing the daily averaged temperature of all four variants for an exemplary week.

 | compared variants                   | mean abs. temp. diff.
 [K] | max. abs. temp. diff.
 [K] |
 | ----------------------------------- | ------------------------- | ------------------------- |